Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: The QMC model

-Note that, the values of $S_N(\sigma)$ and $S_Y(\sigma)$ are different, since the light-quark ground state wave functions in $N$ and $Y$ are different in free space as well as in medium.
-Since the light quarks in any hadrons are expected to feel the same scalar and vector mean fields as those in the nucleon, one can systematically study the hadron properties in medium using the same light-quark-meson coupling constants, which are constrained by the nuclear matter saturation properties.
+Note that, the values of $S_N(\sigma)$ and $S_Y(\sigma)$ in Eq.~(\ref{Ssigma}) are different, since the light-quark ground state wave functions in $N$ and $Y$ are different in free space as well as in medium.
+Since the light quarks in any hadrons are expected to feel the same scalar and vector potentials as those in the nucleon, one can systematically study the hadron properties in medium using the same (light-quark)-meson coupling constants, which are constrained by the nuclear matter saturation properties.
 This is one of the big advantages of the QMC model.

+Next, we consider the rest frame of symmetric nuclear matter, a spin and isospin saturated, infinitely large system with only the strong interaction.
+In this case, the self-consistent effect from the embedded one hyperon to the (nuclear matter + one hyperon) system can be neglected, although for a hypernucleus, the effect is self-consistently included together with the influence of the Pauli potentials and channel couplings as $1/A$ effect, with $A$ being the total baryon number of the hypernucleus (see Refs.~\cite{Tsushima:2018goq,Guichon:1987jp,Tsushima:1997cu,Saito:2005rv} for details).
+Thus, the quark-meson coupling constants that are determined by the saturation properties of symmetric nuclear matter (without a hyperon), as well as the total energy per nucleon, will not be affected in the system of the (nuclear matter + one hyperon).